AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

   </div>
   <div style="flex:2;">
     <p><b>Instantaneous relative navigation</b>.
-    Even with accurate dynamics and reactive collision avoidance, autonomy ultimately fails if localization drifts.
+    Even with adaptation and reactivity, any autonomy stack ultimately fails if localization drifts.
 In GPS-denied flight, global horizontal position and yaw are unobservable, which causes objectives defined in a world frame to collapse over time.
 My solution was to abandon the global frame altogether and introduce instantaneous relative navigation.
 Instead of relying on absolute position, the vehicle fixes its frame to gravity, and plans only from directly observable quantities such as attitude, altitude, velocity, and objects in view.
 In search mode, this allows the quadrotor to traverse unknown environments without accumulating drift.
 Once a target is detected, the frame is anchored to it, and the system transitions seamlessly into pursuit.
 In large-scale field trials, the vehicle tracked ground targets at more than 90 km/h and 60° pitch angles, consistently reacquiring them even under intermittent detections and degraded sensing.
     </p>
   </div>
 </div>